Analyzing and Guiding Zero-Shot Posterior Sampling in Diffusion Models: Guided zero-shot posterior samplers

 Finally, from a probabilistic perspective, the resulting posterior distribution is

-This reconstruction captures information from the prior structure, the diffusion dynamics and the measurement $\y^\mathcal{F}$, with the latter incorporated through DPS-based update, contributing to the posterior via its first-order statistics.
+This reconstruction captures information from the prior structure, the diffusion dynamics and the degraded measurements $\y^\mathcal{F}$, with the latter incorporated through the DPS update, contributing to the posterior via its first-order statistics.
 Additional details and definitions are provided in Appendix~\ref{sec:DPS_migrating_spectral}.